 Para.
-Kind of Operation Required Instruments & Equipment (d) Operation of single-engine aircraft or multi-engine aircraft that are not capable of maintaining the minimum safe altitude in the event of (1) Survival equipment, sufficient for the survival on the ground of each person on board, given the geographical area, the season of the year, and anticipated seasonal climatic variations, that provides the means for- requires equipment for operating over an (i) Starting a fire, other area that the President (ii) Providing shelter, search and rescue in case of an emergency. (iii) Providing or purifying water, and (iv) Visually signaling distress.
-(2) Paragraph (d)(1) of this section does not apply to- (i) A balloon, a glider, a hang glider, a gyroplane, or an ultralight vehicle; (ii) An aircraft that is operated within 25 NM of the aerodrome of departure and that has the capability of radio communication with a surface-based radio station for the duration of the flight; (iii) An aircraft that is operated by an air operator, where the aircraft is equipped with equipment specified in the air operator's operations manual; or (iv) An aircraft that is operated in a geographical area where, and at a time of year when, the survival of the persons on board is not jeopardized.
+Kind of Operation Required Instruments & Equipment (d) Operation of single-engine aircraft or multi-engine (1) Survival equipment, sufficient for the survival on the ground of each person on board, given the aircraft that are not capable geographical area, the season of the year, and of maintaining the minimum safe altitude in the event of an engine failure or aircraft anticipated seasonal climatic variations, that provides the means for- operating over an uninhabited area or any (i) Starting a fire, other area that the President requires equipment for (ii) Providing shelter, search and rescue in case of an emergency. (iii) Providing or purifying water, and (iv) Visually signaling distress.
+(2) Paragraph (d)(1) of this section does not apply to- (i) A balloon, a glider, a hang glider, a gyroplane or an ultralight vehicle; (ii) An aircraft that is operated within 25 NM of the aerodrome of departure and that has the capability of radio communication with a surface-based radio station for the duration of the flight; (iii) An aircraft that is operated by an air operator where the aircraft is equipped with equipment specified in the air operator's operations manual; or (iv) An aircraft that is operated in a geographical area where, and at a time of year when, the survival of the persons on board is not jeopardized.